needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 [!include[](snippets/arf-docs-tip.md)]

-> [!NOTE]
-> visionOS support requires AR Foundation 5.1 and is not yet compatible with AR Foundation 6.0.

 # Samples

-For pre-configured sample scenes that demonstrate how to use each feature, see the [AR Foundation Samples](https://github.com/Unity-Technologies/arfoundation-samples) GitHub repository.
+For pre-configured sample scenes that demonstrate how to use each feature, check out the [AR Foundation Samples](https://github.com/Unity-Technologies/arfoundation-samples) GitHub repository.

 [!include[](snippets/apple-arkit-trademark.md)]